Jito/listag/README.markdown

 ### Extra options and callbacks

-´placeholder´ and ´customValuePlaceholder´
+`placeholder` and `customValuePlaceholder`
 For a better user experience, you can set placeholders on the search and custom value inputs, to give the user a hint of the expected content or behavior.

-´showAddButton´
+`showAddButton`
-When ´true´, an *Add tag* button will be rendered next to search and custom value inputs. ´Enter´ keydown behavior (i.e. add a tag) is not overrided, both will do the same job.
+When `true`, an *Add tag* button will be rendered next to search and custom value inputs. `Enter` keydown behavior (i.e. add a tag) is not overrided, both will do the same job.

-´delay´
+`delay`
 Maps to the autocomplete delay option.
 This is the time in ms between the last key stroke and the begining of the search.

-´highlightColor´
+`highlightColor`
 The color used for background highlighting effect when the user tries to add a tag that already exists.
-If ´false´, no highlight will be applied (though this is not recommended -you should always give the user some feedback).
+If `false`, no highlight will be applied (though this is not recommended -you should always give the user some feedback).

 #### Callbacks

-´beforeAddTag´
+`beforeAddTag`
-It expects a ´function(event, tag)´ where ´event´ is an empty event and ´tag´ is the JSON formatted tag object.
-Returning ´false´ will abort the tag addition method.
+It expects a `function(event, tag)` where `event` is an empty event and `tag` is the JSON formatted tag object.
+Returning `false` will abort the tag addition method.

-´onTagAdded´
+`onTagAdded`
 Same format as above, but triggered when the tag has already been added.
-You can access the ´label´, ´value´ and ´customValue´ properties as usual, plus an ´element´ one, which is the DOM tag element inserted in the list.
+You can access the `label`, `value` and `customValue` properties as usual, plus an `element` one, which is the DOM tag element inserted in the list.

-´onTagDeleted´
+`onTagDeleted`
 Will be fired after a tag is removed.
 It does not takes any arguments.

-´onLimitReached´
+`onLimitReached`
-It is fired after the user tries to add a tag, before the addition itself, and after the ´beforeAddTag´ method.
+It is fired after the user tries to add a tag, before the addition itself, and after the `beforeAddTag` method.
 Useful to give the user some feedback about what happened.